 “Your first couple of collaborative projects will likely come from your gut feeling that a particular book needs to be born and that you are the one to help make it happen.”

 In any new career endeavor, the greatest thing you can do is learn as much as possible.
-When it comes to ghostwriting, Alice Sullivan, ghostwriter of 11 New York Times bestsellers, says there are two main areas where you should absorb all the information you can: business and creative.
+When it comes to ghostwriting, Alice Sullivan, ghost of 11 New York Times best sellers, says there are two main areas where you should absorb all the information you can: business and creative.

 “On the business side, it’s in your best interest to research everything you can about ghostwriting, from pricing, contracts, and administrative tasks, to helping clients develop outlines and flesh out chapters.